 Plagiarism

 Plagiarism is using the words, ideas, or information of another without acknowledging the source.
 Plagiarism, in a college environment, is the equivalent of grand larceny, and as such, it is unacceptable behavior.
 Anyone caught plagiarizing will fail the class.
-Each student is responsible for knowing the rules of correct citation and documentation; for more information, see the following guidelines from The Writing Tutorial Services at Indiana University.
+Each student is responsible for knowing the rules of correct citation and documentation; for more information, see the following guidelines from The Online Writing Lab at Purdue University.
 These provide clear and complete information as to what constitutes plagiarism and how to avoid it.

 Grading Scale for Writing Assignments